tony-nlc/2420-Assignment-2/README-Tony-Laptop.md

     # The link will be created in ~/bin with the same name as the source file
-    link "$file" "/home/$username/.config/$subdir_name/$(basename "$file")" done echo done
+    link "$file" "/home/$username/.config/$subdir_name/$(basename "$file")" done done

 # Step 4: Create symbolic links for bashrc file

-# Print a lookup message
-echo /home/$username/.bashrc
-# Print a separate line
-printf "%60s" " " | tr ' ' '-'
-echo
 # Create a symbolic link from the source file to the /home/arch/.bashc
 link /home/$username/remote/main/home/bashrc /home/$username/.bashrc
 ```

-> [!WARNING]
-> You Should Not Run This Script Directly

 #### Script 1.3: Activating the Scripts